gnl42/KaiZen-OpenAPI-Editor/README.md

 ## Eclipse Installer

 KaiZen OpenAPI Editor is available on [Eclipse Marketplace](https://marketplace.eclipse.org/content/kaizen-openapi-editor).
-Drag-and-drop this button into Eclipse Mars.2 or later to install, or [see below](#installing-kaizen-openapi-editor) for other options:
+Drag-and-drop this button into Eclipse Oxygen or later to install, or [see below](#installing-kaizen-openapi-editor) for other options:

 [![Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client](https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3429028 "Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client")